HarrySpruce/AccountingSoftware/README.md

 Accounting Software for A-level
 Master replacement Branch

-This sortware is designed to be able to create invoices and save them externally.
+This software is designed to be able to create invoices and save them externally.

 --Run Requirements--